 -May not work for all patients

-- If you/your child has a doctor’s appointment or has blood counts done please remind the physician of your participation in the IFAR, and ask that a copy of the labs/clinic note be sent to us at: Erica Sanborn The Rockefeller University 1230 York Avenue New York NY 10065 or faxed to 212-327-8262.
+- If you/your child has a doctor’s appointment or has blood counts done please remind the physician of your participation in the IFAR, and ask that a copy of the labs/clinic note be sent to us at: Dr. Agata Smogorzewska, The Rockefeller University 1230 York Avenue, Box 182, New York NY, 10065, or faxed to 212-327-8262.

-- If you have a child that has now turned 18, we need his/her permission to be able to continue their participation in the research.
-We are slowly going through our files to try to identify these individuals who are now over 18, but if you know your family is in this situation please contact our genetic counselor, Erica Sanborn at 212-327-8613 to review the paperwork that needs to be updated.
+- If you have a child who is now 18, we need his/her permission to be able to continue his/her participation in the research.
+We are slowly going through our files to try to identify these participants who are now over 18, but if you know your family is in this situation please contact us at firstname.lastname@example.org or 212-327-8612 to review the paperwork needing to be updated.

-For families participating with us that have not yet received notification that we have research results available to move onto the next steps, we greatly appreciate your patience.
+For participating families who have not yet received notification that we have research results available, we greatly appreciate your patience.
 We know this is a very long and often frustrating wait.
-If at any point you are looking for an update or want to check in to see if any results are available please do not hesitate to contact Erica Sanborn.
-Please remember, if we have results, she will not be able to give you the details of the findings until they are confirmed in a clinical laboratory, but will update you about the status and next steps.
+If at any point you are looking for an update or want to check with us to see if any results are available, please do not hesitate to contact us.
+Please remember if we have results that were reported after July 2009, we will not be able to give you the details of the findings until they are confirmed in a clinical laboratory.
+However, we will update you about the status and next steps.

 What is involved in participation in the IFAR?
 For all individuals with FA (or FA-like symptoms) in the IFAR we collect medical information and often a DNA sample (DNA is the genetic information in our bodies).
 The medical information we collect is from medical professionals and family members, where appropriate.
 If the genetic cause of FA is already known in your family, then we would not need a DNA sample in most cases.
-When we do need a DNA sample, it is usually obtained through a blood draw but if a patient has already had a BMT or diagnostic testing for FA has showed different results, we often try to arrange a skin biopsy as well.
-From the DNA sample we create a cell line which is a group of cells that can live and grow outside of the body.
+When we do need a DNA sample, it is usually obtained through a blood draw.
+However, if a person has already had a bone marrow transplant, or diagnostic testing for FA has showed ambiguous results, we often try to arrange a skin biopsy as well.
+From the DNA sample we create a cell line, which is a group of cells that can live and grow outside of the body.
 They can be frozen and can be used for future research.
 For family members of someone with FA or FA-like symptoms, we gather relevant medical history and also try to obtain a blood sample to have DNA for the testing.